You may apply for admission to the Honors Program after completing at least 15 credits at LAU with a minimum CGPA of 3.5.

 - You must complete six honors courses (18 credits).

 - You are expected to maintain a clean record (no violations of academic integrity) and a CGPA of 3.5 (if you have completed 90 credits or less) or 3.2 ( if you have completed more than 90 credits), excluding Freshman credits, to continue in the Honors Program.
 If your CGPA falls below the minimum required CGPA, but is at least 3.0, you will be placed on Honorary probation for one semester (excluding summer).
 If you fail to earn the required CGPA by the end of the probationary semester, you will be dismissed from the Honors Program.

-- In order to graduate from the Honors Program, you are expected to obtain a minimum CGPA and a major honor courses GPA of 3.5 for all majors.
-However for Engineering and Architecture, a minimum CGPA and major honor courses GPA of 3.2 apply.
+- In order to graduate from the Honors Program, you are expected to obtain a minimum CGPA and honor courses GPA of 3.5 for all majors.
+However for Engineering and Architecture, a minimum CGPA and honor courses GPA of 3.2 apply.

 - You must complete 3 or 4 Honors courses from the Liberal Arts Curriculum, and 2 or 3 major-specific Honors courses.
 All engineering honors students are required to finish 3 LACS and 3 major courses.